Until recently, advertising was a weird taboo for inbound marketers.

 For just a fraction of what it costs to run a large outbound campaign, they can use these new ad platforms to target exactly the kinds of users they're looking for, whether it’s putting offers in front of new eyes or retargeting existing customers and those stuck in the funnel.

 It's as "inbound" as ads can get.
 And with Facebook and other other platforms tying marketers' hands in other ways, social ads have become – and likely will remain – a digital marketing necessity.

-Since social ads are a relatively new thing, the research is light on how well they're actually working.
-But speaking from experience, our own campaigns have driven as much as three times more lead volume for top-of-funnel offers compared to relying solely on email and unpaid social posting, and we’re just scratching the surface of the tools at our disposal.
+Speaking from experience, our own social advertising campaigns have driven as much as three times more lead volume for top-of-funnel offers compared to relying solely on email and unpaid social posting, and we’re just scratching the surface of the tools at our disposal.

 What we do know for sure is how much brands are spending on social advertising along with marketer sentiment regarding them.

 Over the past two years, social media advertising budgets have doubled worldwide going from $16 billion U.S. in 2014 to $31 billion in 2016.

 While spending more money doesn't necessarily mean it's working well, big numbers like these clearly tell us marketers are making a commitment to using these tools more and more.